Estimated reading time: 5 minutes

 Probably one of the largest Australian birds, a grown wedge-tailed eagle usually gets closer to 1 metre in length and over 2 meters when they span their wings.
-Hunting a wallaby or a rabbit is easy for this brown-toned colour bird that can usually be spot in the upper Blue Mountains region if you are on a day trip to Blue Mountains.
+Hunting a wallaby or a rabbit is easy for this brown-toned colour bird that can usually be spotted in the upper Blue Mountains region if you are on a day trip to Blue Mountains.

-Probably the most beautiful bird you can see in a Blue Mountains tour is the Crimson Rosella.
+Probably the most beautiful bird you can see on Blue Mountains tours is the Crimson Rosella.
 The blue and black wings, blue tail, and bright crimson body are some features to easy identification of this bird that belongs to parrot native.
 Their food pattern includes seeds and insects and eucalyptus blossoms.

-Our article of must-see birds in the Blue Mountains is over now, perhaps you want to book a private tour from Sydney Blue Mountains to spot these beautiful birds?
-Head to the Sydney Top Tours page and book your favorite Sydney private day tour.
+Our article on must-see birds in the Blue Mountains is over now, perhaps you want to book a private tour from Sydney Blue Mountains to spot these beautiful birds?
+Head to the Sydney Top Tours page and book your favourite Sydney private day tour.
 We also offer Blue Mountains sunset tours for those who like to Three Sisters during the sunset.